ostenloo/rusty-graph-coloring/README.md

 # Running

-To run the main graph-coloring program, enter
+To run the main graph-coloring program with Rust installed:

+    cd graph-coloring

-    cargo run -p graph-coloring
+    cargo run

+without Rust installed:

+    ./exec/graph-coloring

-A CLI will appear where you can control the Graphs you create.
+A CLI will appear where you can control the settings for the Graphs you create.

 # Tests

-To run the unit tests, enter
+To run the unit tests (inside graph-coloring directory)

-    cargo run -p graph-coloring tests
+    cargo run tests

 These are a few tests to make sure the program works as expected.